zitadel/zitadel/docs/docs/legal/support-services.md

 Severity 3| not applicable | not applicable | 24 business hours | 12 business hours | 24 business hours | 12 business hours
 Severity 4| not applicable | not applicable | 48 business hours | 24 business hours | 48 business hours | 24 business hours

+If we fail to provide the initial response time objective, you will be entitled to service credits.
+For every 15 minutes exceeding the state objective, 1 day will be added as extension to the current term.

 ### Communication

 - Support is available in Swiss-German, German, and English